uday1o1/spam_classifier/README.md

 # spam_classifier
-email spam classifier project and deployment
+This is an email spam classifier project made to learn how can one create binary classification machine learning models then deploy them using Flask and Render.